adoyle0/Doors/readme.md

 ## Install

-The install script clones this repo, installs a few dependencies and copies my configs to `~/.config/`.
-It then links `~/.xinitrc` and `~/.zprofile` to the ones copied from the repo. **THERE ARE NO BACKUPS!** Create your own if you're worried about [what may be overwritten](scripts/copy_and_link)

-1. Create a new user or backup your home directory if you're unsure about anything.
+Create a new user or back up your home directory if you're unsure about anything.
 If you have nothing to lose then go ahead and YOLO it.
 Just don't complain if something gets overwritten

 1. `sh <(curl -s https://doors.doordesk.net/setup)`
-1. Choose your adventure
 1. Log out and log back in
+1. ????
+1. PROFIT!!!!

 ### Starting the GUI

 `startx`

 - The mod keys are Super, Menu, and Meta
-- Once in awesome press Mod + F1 for a quick reference of all keybinds
+- Once in awesome press Mod + F1 for a reference of all keybinds

 ## Post Install

-### Colors

 Some manual setup is required for theming if you want eye candy.

-My scripts should handle everything else
+### Pywalfox

-- Install [pywalfox](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) for firefox, then open it and click the "Fetch Pywal colors" button.
+1. Install [pywalfox](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) for firefox, then open it and click the "Fetch Pywal colors" button.
 You shouldn't have to touch it ever again

-- [Point telegram to walogram's generated theme](https://codeberg.org/thirtysix/walogram#applying-theme).
-It should handle itself from there
+### Walogram

+1.Navigate to Settings > Chat Settings and click on choose from file 1.Toggle hidden files visibility in right click menu 1.Navigate to and double click on ~/.cache/walogram/doors.tdesktop-theme file 1.Click on keep changes